SergeiGlimis/voicemail-junk/ReadMe.md

 If you want to use it for voicemails in wav format you must first use VoiceWav() with the file you wish to get the text transcript for, as an argument in string form.
 Make sure to have the .wav at the end.
 You can return this to a varible and then you can use DecSpam() with that varible as the argument.
-This will return TRUE of FALSE, TRUE means it is spam, FALSE means it is not a spam message. if you wish to get more info on either why or how it is working you can turn on DEBUGGING by changing DEBUGGING from FALSE to TRUE.
+This will return TRUE, FALSE or NONE.
+TRUE means it is spam, FALSE means it is not a spam message and NONE means it was unable to decipher it. if you wish to get more info on either why or how it is working you can turn on DEBUGGING by changing DEBUGGING from FALSE to TRUE.

     DEBUGGING = FALSE